shaepy/blackjack/README.md

 <img width="380" alt="edge case two aces" src="https://github.com/user-attachments/assets/9b8af7ee-c0a5-4e5e-b846-e7eaca70c558">

 ### Wins
-- Figuring out a card flip animation using transform and perspective with CSS was fun although challenging.
 - Tracking my tasks in a Kanban board helped me in prioritizing features, bugs, and edge cases as they were discovered and built.
     - This also helped when I needed to create the post-MVP features: Split and Double Down.
 I was able to use the Kanban Board tasks similar to JIRA style tickets for myself.
     - On each 'ticket', I would do a mini-planning for each feature.
 This included user stories, psuedo-code, technical challenges to consider, etc. Even some scratch code to think things through.